Best things to do near Page, Arizona: Epic Itinerary

 Sharing is caring!

 I don’t think there are enough people who have heard of Page, Arizona.
 You’re probably wondering why I am even writing about it.
-But Page is the perfect jumping off point for an epic Arizona (and Utah) dessert road trip, including the Grand Canyon, Antelope Canyon, the Wave (Utah) and Horseshoe Bend.
+But Page is one of the best places to stay and is in close proximity to many epic things to do like taking day trips to the Grand Canyon, Antelope Canyon (both upper Antelope Canyon and lower Antelope Canyon are worth checking out), the Wave (Utah) and Horseshoe Bend.
 It’s also the location of an annual vacation race, the Antelope Canyon Ultras.

-Page is a small town in northern Arizona that is known as the perfect base camp for outdoor adventure enthusiasts.
+Page is a little town in northern Arizona that is known as the perfect place for outdoor adventure enthusiasts looking for unique experiences and beautiful views.

 With a population of just over 7,000 (as of 2021), this town wasn’t created until the 50s when it was no more than a housing community for workers and their families during the building of the Glen Canyon Dam.